-Certain reclassifications have been made to prior years consolidated financial statement amounts and related note disclosures to conform to fiscal 2019 presentation.
+Certain reclassifications have been made to the fiscal 2018 consolidated financial statement amounts and related note disclosures to conform to fiscal 2019 presentation.
 The Company reclassified restricted cash to cash and cash equivalents when reconciling the beginning of period and end of period total amounts shown on the statement of cash flows in accordance with ASU 2016-18, "Statement of Cash Flows (Topic 230) - Restricted Cash".
-The Company also reclassified the activity during fiscal 2017 of its noncontrolling interest in the consolidated statements of cash flows and changes in equity to agree to current year's presentation.